 By: /s/ RONALD J. NAPLES

-Ronald J. Naples

-President and Chief Executive Officer
+Ronald J. Naples Chairman and Chief Executive Officer

-Pursuant to the requirements of the Securities Act of 1933, this Amendment to the Registration Statement has been signed below by the following persons in the capacities and on the dates indicated.
+Pursuant to the requirements of the Securities Act of 1933, this Registration Statement has been signed by the following persons in the capacities and on the dates indicated.